 A senior analyst on every board, without the headcount.
-One living intelligence layer that reads every board pack, investor update and LP report across your whole portfolio, plus thousands of outside signals, all through your firm's lens: your thesis and your team's expertise.
+One living intelligence layer that reads every board deck, investor update and LP report across your whole portfolio, plus thousands of outside signals, all through your firm's lens: your thesis and your team's expertise.
 Give a lean team the reach of a much bigger one, more coverage, less slipping through the cracks, and stewardship you can prove to LPs.

-Live with 10+ funds · €100M–€3B AUM · SOC 2 in flight · DORA-aligned · Your data, never trained on
+Live with 10+ funds · €100M–€3B AUM · SOC 2 audit-ready, monitored daily · Your data, never trained on

 Your partners sit on 10, 20, 30 boards between them.
-Each pack runs 200 pages and lands 48 hours before the meeting, thousands of pages a quarter, on top of sourcing, diligence and the rest of the job.
+Each deck runs 200 pages and lands 48 hours before the meeting, thousands of pages a quarter, on top of sourcing, diligence and the rest of the job.
 The number that matters is on page 137.
 Today the only way to catch it is to read everything, or hope someone did.
 Across a portfolio, neither scales.

 Portfolio-scale pages against a thin team and no dedicated analyst, the reality for nearly every emerging manager and family office.
 The work the role requires doesn't fit the hours anyone has.